Fresh ideas for 21st century justice

 We also work with our advisory group, who are a group of experts providing critical feedback in relation to the project.

-Chair: Richard Atkinson, deputy vice president, the Law Society
+Chair: Richard Atkinson, vice president of the Law Society

 Membership: